howardyclo/errant/readme.md

 ```word|prev_word|next_word|head_word|left_edge_word|right_edge_word|pos|dep```.
 - Correction action(A) format is as follows (same as the original one, don't modify this cause it will effect `compare_m2.py`):
 ```A orig_start orig_end|||cat|||cor_str|||REQUIRED|||-NONE-|||coder_id```.
+- Add `-is_tokenized_orig` if your source sentences are pre-tokenized.
-- Add `-is_tokenized` if your input sentences are pre-tokenized.
+- Add `-is_tokenized_cor` if your target sentences are pre-tokenized.
 - For development, some scripts aren't indented right.
 Use `reindent.py` to re-indent the script you want to modify before developement: `python reindent.py -n <script_name.py>`
 - Please install SpaCy model [`en_core_web_lg`](https://spacy.io/models/en#en_core_web_lg)